Oh, don’t bring me posies

 “What did she say about us?” she asked.

 “We could stay out of the papers for one,” he said.
 “It makes life in there complicated.
-And she’s just annoyed with us.”
+And she’s just annoyed with us.
+We’re not exactly a normal family unit.”

 “And the boy?” she asked leaning forward.
-“Any concern, any interest?”
+“Any concern, any interest in her son?”

 “Yes,” he said “But he’s here with you.
 She’s glad for that.”